Tscubii/win11-intel-mac/README.md

 ### What You Need - T2

 * [Secure Boot set to No Security and Allowed Boot Media set to Allow booting from external or removable media](https://support.apple.com/en-us/102522#:~:text=Open%20Startup%20Security,enter%20its%20password.) (how-to instructions)
-    * Full Security prompts for an Internet check, which will always fail.
+    * Full Security prompts for an internet check, which will always fail
-    * Medium Security prompts for a macOS reinstall.
+    * Medium Security prompts for a macOS reinstall

 Revert these once you reach the Windows 11 desktop.

 ### What You Need - MacBook

 * External keyboard and mouse
-    * Windows 11 Setup gets angry when $WinPEDriver$ has drivers in them

 ## Instructions